adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 	  /*...*/
 	}

-In doing this, we have abstracted and applied the styles to a well understood *checkoutActions* module.
+In doing this, we have abstracted and applied the styles to a well understood `.checkoutActions` module.
 And we've done this without affecting similar, but not identical buttons.